syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 This reposistory consists of contents from Syafiq's design project.

-**Design project:** Developing an Analytics Interface for Changi Airport by utilising open source tools namely ELK Stack and Jupyter Notebook.
+**Design project:** Developing an Data analysis Interface for Changi Airport.
+Elasticsearch, Logstash, Kibana and Jupyter Notebook are the four Open-source tools are used for this project.

-Dashboard One and Dashboard Two are developed using three open source tools namely Elasticsearch,Logstash and Kibana(ELK Stack) for the purpose of data visualizations and analytics.
+Dashboard One and Dashboard Two are developed using three Open-source tools namely Elasticsearch,Logstash and Kibana(ELK Stack) for the purpose of data visualizations and analysis.

-Jupyter Notebook is used as the Machine Learning tool for predictive analysis by utilizing Linear Regression.
+Jupyter Notebook is used as the Machine Learning tool for predictive analysis by utilising Linear Regression algorithm.

 ## Dashboard One

-Analysis of Changi Airport's Passengers and Air Cargo data.
-Data displayed in Dashboard one are authentic as datasets are obtained from public data portal in csv format.
+Dashboard One portrays data analysis of Changi Airport’s passengers population and air cargo data over a period of five years from several countries.Data displayed in Dashboard one are authentic as datasets are obtained from public data portal in csv format.There is an estimated amount of 4000 thousand rows consisting of air cargo loaded in tonnes information and 7000 rows of passenger’s arrival by country information data in CSV format that are loaded into Elasticsearch.

 An example of datasets source: https://data.gov.sg/dataset/air-passenger-arrivals-total-by-region-and-selected-country-of-embarkation?resource_id=efd7b75b-992e-4221-aff3-c57140af1f67